 RNIB Radio Interview

 I had another moment of stardom this month when I was featured on RNIB Connect Radio!
 I appeared on the Happy Hour show, where I was interviewed by the lovely Holly from Life Of A Blind Girl, about how I’ve settled into London as a visually impaired person since moving here 5 years ago.
 Hard to believe it’s been that long already!
 Holly and I have followed each other’s blogs for a good few years now, so it was a delight to finally talk to her on the phone.
 She’s very friendly and a great interviewer.

 Not only that, but I was also given the honour of selecting and introducing the final song to close the show, which made me feel a bit like a DJ.
 It was a tough choice, as I do love a lot of music, but I settled on a track that reflects my growth in confidence over the years, ties in with my love of musical theatre, has a lyric referencing hazy vision, and has a connection to my favourite band, Queen.

 You can listen to my appearance on the episode’s podcast.
 The whole programme is well worth a listen of course, but you can jump to the 14-minute mark if you want to hear my interview, and then to the 33-minute mark to hear me introduce my chosen song.
 I hope you like it!

-John Lewis also released their Christmas advert with audio description in November, as did a few other retailers, and I’ve now been featured in an RNIB compilation talking about why that’s so important.
+John Lewis and a few other retailers also released their Christmas adverts with audio description in November, and I’ve now been featured in an RNIB compilation talking about why that’s so important.

 Out & About